Louisiana Mesothelioma Lawyer

 - 2018 Patron Member of Public Justice

-Bar Admissions: State Bars of Hawaii, Missouri, California, Texas and Virginia; U.S. Supreme Court; U.S. Court of Appeals 4th Circuit; U.S. District Court, Eastern District of Virginia; U.S. District Court, Northern District of Texas; U.S. District Court, Western District of New York
+Bar Admissions: State Bars of Hawaii, Missouri, California, Texas, and Virginia; U.S. Supreme Court; U.S. Court of Appeals 4th Circuit; U.S. District Court, Eastern District of Virginia; U.S. District Court, Northern District of Texas; U.S. District Court, Western District of New York

 Oil Refining, Shipping, and Ports

-Because of the long Gulf of Mexico coastline, two of Louisiana’s biggest industries are oil and shipping.
+Because of the long Gulf of Mexico coastline, two of Louisiana’s most significant industries are oil and shipping.
 Both industries often exposed workers to asbestos.
 Oil refineries line Louisiana’s coast, processing petroleum drilled from the floor of the Gulf of Mexico.
-Refineries use intense heat and fire.
-Asbestos has been touted for its strong resistance to fire and high temperatures, and nearly all pipelines leading to and from refineries were insulated with asbestos materials.

 Salt Mines

-Mining is inherently risky.
-Digging deep into the earth poses its own dangers; however, miners can be exposed to dangerous asbestos even if they do not work in an asbestos mine.
 For example, salt mining could potentially result in dangerous asbestos exposure.
 Cargill, Morton, and other companies own several salt mines in the Bayou State.
 These companies mined, purified, and processed salt.
-Because asbestos was used in salt processing, numerous workers were exposed.[2]
+Because asbestos was used in salt processing, numerous workers were exposed.[5]

 W.R.
 Grace and Libby Vermiculite

-A vermiculite mine owned by W. R. Grace in Libby, Montana, produced hundreds of thousands of tons of minerals over the years.
-Minerals collected from this mine were often contaminated with asbestos.
 The company shipped vermiculite around the country for processing, including to a large New Orleans facility.
 Many workers were exposed to asbestos and put at risk of serious illness.
-Residents in the area also faced risks from asbestos fibers that contaminated the surrounding area.
+Residents in the area also faced dangers from asbestos fibers that contaminated the surrounding area.

 Sites with Known Asbestos Exposure in Louisiana